sbroekhuis/InteractiveSchemaInferrer/README.md

 # Interactive Schema Inferrer

-This WIP tool is a java library addon for the `saasquatch:json-schema-inferrer` inference tool.
-It adds features that asks the user for clarification.
+A JSON Schema inferrer that asks the user for clarifications.

 # About

-This project is a master thesis from the University of Twente.
+This project is made during a master thesis from the University of Twente.

-# ToDo
-- Implement a Test Framework (Perhaps TestFX)
-- Logging System
+This tool uses the `saasquatch:json-schema-inferrer` library to infer inference a JSON Schema.
+Its main feature is the ability to ask the user for clarifications regarding the sample data.

+The GUI is build in tornadofx.